mozilla/messaging-system-personalization-experiment-1-numbermuncher/docs/README.md

 we can write into the 'main' bucket.

 ![Collections are not 'Buckets'](./rs_collections.jpg "Collections are not Buckets")

-CFR-Personalization will: \* _only_ operate on collections within the 'main' bucket \* _only_ write to buckets with a prefix 'cfr-exp-' \* all writes to a collection will first be validated

 ## Building and running tests